cellseek/paper/README.md

-# CellSeek Paper
+# CellSeek Paper - Modular Structure

-This folder contains the LaTeX source files and references for the CellSeek paper.
+This directory contains the CellSeek paper split into modular components for easier management and collaboration.